isomerpages/mlaw-corp/_covid19/02-E-Rental-agreements.md

 ---
-layout: leftnav-page-content
-title: FAQs for Rental Agreements for Commercial Equipment
+title: 'FAQs for Rental Agreements for Commercial Equipment'
 permalink: /covid19-relief/faq/rental-agreements
-breadcrumb: FAQs for Rental Agreements for Commercial Equipment
+breadcrumb: 'FAQs for Rental Agreements for Commercial Equipment'
-collection_name: covid19
-second_nav_title: Part 2 of the Act-Temporary Relief from Inability to Perform Contractual Obligations
+third_nav_title: 'Part 2 of the Act-Temporary Relief from Inability to Perform Contractual Obligations'

 ---

 ### Rental agreements for commercial equipment ###

 #### General FAQs ####